rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

     gmake[1]: Leaving directory '/glade/derecho/scratch/nikhilr/tiegcm_build/exec'
     Executable copied from /glade/derecho/scratch/nikhilr/tiegcm_build/exec/tiegcm.exe to /glade/derecho/scratch/nikhilr/tiegcm_build/stdout

-3. Next, we will build the coupled TIE-GCM executable by running the ``tiegcmrun.py`` script with the ``-oc`` and ``-co`` options.
+3. Next, we will build the coupled TIEGCM executable by running the ``tiegcmrun.py`` script with the ``-oc`` and ``-co`` options.

 .. note::
-    The ``-co`` option stands for "coupled", which means that the script will compile the code for the coupled TIE-GCM executable.
+    The ``-co`` option stands for "coupled", which means that the script will compile the code for the coupled TIEGCM executable.
-    Since the Gamera resolution is ``Q``, we will set the horizontal resolution for the coupled TIE-GCM to 1.25 degrees, vertical resolution to 0.125 degree.
+    Since the Gamera resolution is ``Q``, we will set the horizontal resolution for the coupled TIEGCM to 1.25 degrees, vertical resolution to 0.125 degree.

 .. code-block:: bash